 The truth is, you don’t need advanced skills to play good songs.
-So instead of giving you baby songs, here are ten popular songs that are easy and rewarding to play.
+You can play these songs right away.

 Starting our list of 10 easy piano songs is “1234” by Feist.
 It’s so cheery and fun that, quoting Lisa, “You can’t practice this and then be in a bad mood!”

 We have a detailed video tutorial available for free that will get you sounding impressive and confident.
 You’ll also learn a lot about chord theory and reading lead sheets.

 Ever wondered what a 7th chord is?
 Or what D/C# on a lead sheet means?
 Find out here.

 This song has the ability to put a smile on anyone’s face.
 It’s happy and easygoing, and not too fast (or too slow).